zajo/appler/readme.md

 # APPLER

-Alexander Patalenski  / Emil Dotchevski
+Alexander Patalenski | Emil Dotchevski

 # Introduction

-Appler is an Apple ][ emulator running on MS-DOS for IBM PC.
-It was developed in the 1990s, written in 8086 assembly.
+Appler is an Apple ][ emulator for IBM PC, written in 8088 assembly, running on MS-DOS.
+It was developed in 1990, at a time when Apple IIe was still in production, which means that Appler is likely the first Apple ][ emulator ever made; it is probably the fastest also, although this distinction is no longer important.

 This distribution contains the executable binaries as well as the complete source code.

 At the time of this writing, Apple ][ is an antique and MS-DOS is obsolete.
 However, Appler still runs on [DOSBOX](https://www.dosbox.com/) on Windows or on Mac.
 So now you can play Apple ][ games running on Appler running on DOSBOX running on MacOS. :)